WohlSoft/Moondust-Devkit-Help/EditorUI/Menubar.md

   * SoX Audio Converter

 * **Palletes and tilesets**
-Create and edit the global tilesets configuration for current game config.
+  Create and edit the global tilesets configuration for the current game config.

 * **Custom data**
-  * **Clear unused data** - will remove custom files which are never using with PGE and SMBX.
+  * **Clear unused data** - remove all not used custom files at your level.
-  * **Import** - giving able to apply pack of custom data directly into level/world directlry.
+  * **Import** - giving able to apply a pack of custom data directly into level/world.
-  * **Fix wrong masks** - will fix all wrongly made masks.
-Use it when you have problems with rendering of graphics.
+  * **Fix wrong masks** - will fix all wrongly made bitmasks in your level.
+Use it when you have problems with the rendering of graphics.

-* **Application settings** - This action will open the application settings window, where you can change animation item limits, set autoplay music, etc.
-Here you can define logging properties, set log file or disable logging.
+* **Application settings** - This action will open the application settings window, where you can change animation item limits, set autoplay music, etc. Here you can define logging properties, set log file, or disable logging.

 ## Window

-Here displaying all opened documents.
-You can switch to any, you can arrage the, or close.
+Here are displaying all opened documents.
+You can:
+* Switch between documents.
+* Arrange sub-windows.
+* Close them.

 ## Help

 ![helpMenu](screenshots/menus/011_help.png)

-This menu contains the links to help information and links to special tools.
+This menu contains links to helpful information and links to special tools.

-* **Developement Console** - This is a special tool which displaying everything information which appearing while editor process is going.
-Also this console allow to send special commands to the engine part while debug test is runned.
+* **Development Console** - The tool that displays all information that appears during the editor running.
+Also, this console allows sending special commands to the engine part while the debug test is running.

-* **Legacy GUI** - This menuitem will switch editor's GUI into classic design with sub-windows mode and with tileset items box.
+* **Legacy GUI** - This menu item will switch the editor's GUI into the classic design with sub-windows mode and tileset items box being default items pallet.
-* **Modern GUI** - This menuitem will switch editor's GUI into modern design with tab-view mode and with default filter-search items box.
+* **Modern GUI** - This menu item will switch the editor's GUI into a modern design with tab-view mode and with default filter-search items box.